 - Separate the bars and place on to a cooling rack over a baking tray, to catch any drips.

-- Using gentle, steady pressure pipe diagonally across each cake bar.
+- Use gentle, steady pressure to pipe diagonally across each cake bar.
 Continue piping until each bar is iced.

 - Sprinkle some sugar nibs over each bar while the icing is still wet.